geek-cookbook/geek-cookbook/manuscript/recipies/template.md

 ## Chef's Notes

-1. If you wanted to expose the Wekan UI directly, you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the wekan container.
-You'd also need to add the traefik network to the wekan container.
+1. If you wanted to expose the Wekan UI directly, you could remove the oauth2_proxy from the design, and move the traefik_public-related labels directly to the wekan container.
+You'd also need to add the traefik_public network to the wekan container.

 ### Tip your waiter (donate) 👏